 Plant Structures: Cells, Tissues, and Structures

-- Cells – individual building blocks for life processes and growth.
-Common cells contain genetic matter (deoxyribonuecleic acid or DNA) and metabolic organelles but they are mostly water.
+- Cells – Individual building blocks for life processes and growth.
+Common cells contain genetic matter (deoxyribonucleic acid, or DNA) and metabolic organelles but they are mostly water.
 In green plants, they are the site of sugar production (photosynthesis).
+[Figure 1]

 Figure 1.
 Plant cell